 The evolution of the mobile phone in Denmark is in full force.
-Danes are abandoning their landline phones in favour of mobile phones and similiar devices.
+Danes are abandoning their landline phones in favour of smart phones and similiar devices.
 Don't worry it is not the one pictured above.

-Internet access is very widespread and nearly all Danes have either a mobile phone and/or internet access at home.
+Internet access is very widespread and nearly all Danes have either a mobile device and/or internet access at home.
 And the competition for your mobile phone business is fierce.

-There are many companies in Denmark that offer telephone, mobile phone, TV, cable tv and high speed internet services at fairly reasonable prices and assorted packages.
+There are many companies in Denmark that offer telephone, mobile, TV, cable tv and high speed internet services at fairly reasonable prices and assorted packages.

 You are usually best off buying a package deal from a single company, since it will save you money and you will get a single bill.
 Getting 4 or 5 bills for various services can be tedious and hard to manage at times.